Music industry and copyright in the Democratic Republic of the Congo: The defense of musicians' interests

+Sponsorships and partnerships

+Sponsorship and corporate partnerships are common ways musicians receive financial support in the Congolese music industry.
+It is relatively common for musicians or groups to collaborate with companies, particularly mobile telecommunications firms, as well as with government institutions through arrangements such as the national protocol governing official ceremonies.
+Although these agreements are less widespread, some individual artists and groups also enter into contracts with companies to act as brand ambassadors, linking their names and public identities to corporate brands, or to perform at corporate events, including parties, product launches, inaugurations, and other functions.

+For instance, in October 2009, Fally Ipupa promoted products belonging to the brewing company Bracongo.
+Ferré Gola obtained a sponsorship agreement with Bralima's Primus beer brand in the DRC in 2006.
+Two years later, in 2008, he released a two-track CD featuring the ndombolo-inspired song "Lubukulukumu", created for Primus.
+Between 20 and 22 June 2014, Bralima sponsored the Primus Fête de la Musique as part of its efforts to promote Primus.
+The event, held at the Théâtre de Verdure de Mont Ngaliema, brought together prominent Congolese musicians, including Werrason, JB Mpiana, Jossart N'Yoka Longo, Ferré Gola, and Shakelewa.

+Music groups can also earn money by performing at political events.
+During election campaigns, they are often hired to entertain people at rallies.
+Artists may likewise be hired to support awareness campaigns conducted by health agencies and organizations addressing social concerns, including corruption, environmental degradation, deforestation, and poaching.
+Mobile telecommunications companies also pay musicians when their songs are used as ringtones on their services.

 National legal framework

 The Constitution of the Democratic Republic of the Congo explicitly guarantees the protection of intellectual and artistic property.
 Article 46 states: "The right to culture, the freedom of intellectual and artistic creation, and of scientific and technological research are guaranteed, provided that the law, public order, and morality are respected.
 Copyright and intellectual property rights are guaranteed and protected by law".This article affirms the constitutional commitment to protecting intellectual property and copyright, while assigning the practical implementation of these protections to specific laws.

 Ordinance-Law No. 86-033 of 5 April 1986

 Ordinance-Law No. 86-033 of 5 April 1986 concerns the protection of copyright and related rights.
 Enacted on the same date, this law comprises 113 articles and provides a comprehensive legal framework to safeguard creators' rights, ensuring they benefit from their intellectual efforts.
 It clearly defines the concepts of "copyright" and "related rights" and clarifies the extent of the legal protection afforded to authors.